Reubyqq/git-practice/README.md

 }
 ```
 **Story 5:**
-i have tried altering the code to make the rover snake along as such, this was *tricky* becasue i had to get my head around the process
+i have tried altering the code to make the rover snake along as such, this was *tricky* becasue i had to get my head around the process of the movement and i definitely had to use google to help me get around on how to accomplish this in a way that made sense to me

 **Code for Story 5**